Essential Book Cover Design Tools for Authors

 Best for: 3D mockups, cover design, and ad graphics Visit →

-Created with authors in mind, Book Brush lets you create promotional images, book trailers, and cover mockups quickly.
-Their Cover Creator tool is ideal for beginners.
+This platform was created with authors in mind.
+Book Brush lets you quickly create promotional images, book trailers, and cover mockups.
+Their Cover Creator tool is perfect for beginners.

 🧱 3.
 Adobe Photoshop